MarlyKhoury/AutoGo/README.md

 > AutoGo is a carpooling app built to help people share rides.
 AutoGo is built on the principle of less cars, less costs and less pollution.
 Indeed, AutoGo encourages users to carpool, meet new people and share the cost all while staying comfortable and safe.
 >
-> There are 2 options that the AutoGo app provides: Create a ride and Book a ride.
+> There are 2 options that AutoGo provides: Create a ride and Book a ride.

 ### User Stories
-- As a user, I want to create an account, so that I can save all my information in one place
+- As a user, I want to quickly find and book a ride, so that I can reach my destination early.
-- As a user, I want to quickly find and book a ride, so that I can reach my destination early
+- As a user, I want to find other people going to the same destination as mine, so that we can split the cost between us.
-- As a user, I want to specify the gender of the people I’m going to share my ride with, so that I feel more comfortable
+- As a user, I want to specify the gender of the people I’m going to share my ride with, so that I feel more comfortable.
-- As a user, I want to find other people going to the same place as I am, so that we can split the cost between us

 <br><br>